gdos/TerminalApps/README.md

 ----------------------------------------------
 ## Other Credits and Thanks:
 Serhiy Grabarchuk and Peter Grabarchuk for their "Hole in One", "Hole in One plus 4", and "Nine" puzzles.

+Mike Billars [michael@gmail.com] for his C-version of Pacman for the console, after which this Ada version was modelled (gnu gpl).

 ----------------------------------------------
 ## Best Download Site for all my games: